sdondley/ClimateChangeChat/perl.md

 ## Will this work for Windows?
 * No idea.
 Good luck.
 You're on your own.
 * Fuck Windows
-    * old perceptions die hard
+    * sure, it's better than it used to be but old perceptions die hard
     * no OS without a decent command line built in is worth anything
     * I have only so much time to figure this shit out
         * no time to learn whatever you have to hack to get something working in Windows